Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved

-The analysis of vibrational frequencies is very important for the characterization of the theoretical luminescence spectra, as specific vibrations appear in the vibronic progression.
-Some of the ground-state vibrational frequencies are responsible for the band spacing in the experimental luminescence spectrum, while the atomic displacement between the ground and excited-state geometries is responsible for the intensities ratio.
-The uranium - halide ($\nu_\mathrm{U-X}$), uranium - oxygen($\nu_\mathrm{s}$) symmetrical stretching modes and uranium - oxygen bending mode ($\nu_\mathrm{b}$) contribute to the luminescence spectra shape to a large extent, and their values for the \ce{[UO2Cl4]^{2-}} and \ce{[UO2Br4]^{2-}} complexes are listed in Table~\ref{table:freq}.
-The uranium - oxygen asymmetrical stretching mode ($\nu_\mathrm{a}$), which is vibronically silent, is also shown to discuss trends.
-Using the vibrational perturbation theory~\cite{spectro-Barone-JCP2004-120-3059,spectro-Barone-JCP2005-122-014108} as implemented in Gaussian~16~\cite{g16}, we have computed the anharmonic corrections, which turned out to be small, of the order of \num{5} and \SI{3}{\per\cm} for the ground and excited states respectively (See Table~S2 in the ESI).
+The analysis of the vibrational frequencies is very important for the characterization of the theoretical luminescence spectra, as specific vibrations appear in the vibronic progression.
+Some of the ground-state vibrational frequencies are responsible for the band spacing in the experimental luminescence spectrum, while the atomic displacement between the ground and excited-state geometries is responsible for the intensity ratio.
+The \ce{U-X} ($\nu_\mathrm{U-X}$) and \ce{U-O_{yl}} ($\nu_\mathrm{s}$) symmetrical stretching modes and \ce{O_{yl}-U-O_{yl}} bending mode ($\nu_\mathrm{b}$) contribute to the luminescence spectral shape to a large extent, and their values for the \ce{[UO2Cl4]^{2-}} and \ce{[UO2Br4]^{2-}} complexes are given in Table~\ref{table:freq}.
+The \ce{U-O_{yl}} asymmetrical stretching mode ($\nu_\mathrm{a}$), which is vibronically silent, is also shown to allow discussion of trends.
+Using the vibrational perturbation theory~\cite{spectro-Barone-JCP2004-120-3059,spectro-Barone-JCP2005-122-014108} as implemented in Gaussian~16~\cite{g16}, we have computed the anharmonic corrections, which turned out to be small: on the order of \num{5} and \SI{3}{\per\cm} for the ground and excited states, respectively (see Table~S2 in the Supporting Information).